yk-tuturu/study-app/frontend/README.md

 okay actual stuff:
 - shop page is working! can make transactions + connected to the backend
-- timer will now stop when the app is backgrounded, when the app resumes, the timer will continue on
+- timer will now stop when the app is backgrounded, when the app resumes, timer remains paused and a modal will appear telling user timer has stopped
 - decorate page is connected to the backend and will list the accessories the user owns
 - equip + unequip function in the decorate page is working too YAYY + the changes will show in the index page too (meaning what the cat is wearing will match what is equipped in the backend yay)
 - replaced all react-native <Image> with the expo-client one

-currently working on:
+- added more accessories! (we now have 10+ head accessories and around 5 body accessories)

-- modal flashing issue (still trying to understand how to resolve)
+to work on:
-- drawing more accessories
+- modal flashing issue (still trying to understand how to resolve - especially obvious for timer related modals)
-- still trying to think about how to implement the guest account thing
+- potentially decorate the room?